10 min read

 1. Control Split Shipments to Optimize Order Allocation and Reduce Shipping Costs

 Split shipments occur when a single customer order is divided into multiple shipments from different locations.
 While this approach can expedite delivery by sourcing items from multiple warehouses, it often increases shipping costs and complexity.
-Controlling split shipments is a crucial order orchestration rule aimed at optimizing order allocation and minimizing these additional costs.
+Controlling split shipments is a crucial order-orchestration rule to optimize order allocation and minimize these additional costs.

 Advantages of Controlling Split Shipments: